 Strong working relationships with colleagues, clients, and others were consistently described by all the interviewees as among the most important employability skills for technicians.
-Interpersonal skills comprise the capacity to connect with others and build trust.
+Interpersonal/teamwork skills comprise the capacity to connect with others and build trust.
 About 17% of the research articles included in our literature review on employability skills focused on interventions to support teamwork (49 articles).
-While a generation ago, the hands-on nature of technician skills might have excluded much focus on interpersonal skills, most technical careers today require considerable interaction with coworkers, managers, clients, and customers.
+While a generation ago, the hands-on nature of technician skills might have excluded much focus on interpersonal/teamwork skills, most technical careers today require considerable interaction with coworkers, managers, clients, and customers.

 These skills are important not only for team productivity, but also client relations.